Rejection and Importance Sampling based Perfect Simulation for Gibbs hard-sphere models: Introduction

-{\em Our Contributions:} AR algorithms are applicable under more general stability conditions than those considered for other methods.
-They are free of impatient-user bias and involve neither thinning nor coupling (which are crucial for other methods).
-Despite being an obvious alternative to the existing methods, to the best of our knowledge, in the context of Gibbs point processes, the use of AR methods is still largely unexplored (except brief discussions, for e.g., in \cite{FJMM15} and \cite{MH16}).
-AR methods for Gibbs point processes are amenable to further algorithmic enhancements that may substantially decrease the expected running time of the algorithm.
+{\em Our Contributions:} Acceptance-rejection methods are free of the impatient-user bias and involve neither thinning nor coupling (which are crucial for the other methods).
+Despite being an obvious alternative to the existing methods, to the best of our knowledge, in the context of Gibbs point processes, the use of AR methods is still largely unexplored (except brief discussions, e.g., in \cite{FJMM15} and \cite{MH16}).
+AR methods for Gibbs hard-sphere models are amenable to further algorithmic enhancements that may substantially decrease the expected running time of the algorithm.
 The proposed methodology provides one such enhancement.
-To highlight the significance of the proposed methodology, we compare its running time complexity for the hard-sphere model with that of both the naive AR and the dominated CFTP methods.
-This effectiveness analysis is based on our large deviations analysis of the no overlap probability of spheres when their centers are distributed as a homogeneous Poisson point process. \begin{itemize} \item Our key contribution is that we propose a novel IS based AR algorithm for generating perfect samples from Gibbs distributions by partitioning the underlying configuration space such that different IS techniques can be developed on different subsets of the partition.
-We consider a hard-sphere model that is absolutely continuous with respect to the homogeneous marked Poisson point process on $[0,1]^d$ with intensity $\lambda$, where the mark associated with a point is the radius of the sphere centered at that point.
-We assume that the radii of the spheres are independent and identical in distribution to $R/\lambda^\eta$ for some $\eta > 0$ and a bounded positive random variable $R$.
-The hard-sphere model is further divided into two, depending on the definition of spheres: In the {\it Euclidean-hard-sphere} model, each sphere is defined to be an Euclidean sphere, and in the {\it torus-hard-sphere} model, the space $[0,1]^d$ is treated as a torus so that each boundary sphere can loop over to the opposite boundaries.
-Applicability of the proposed algorithm is illustrated using the above hard-sphere models in two scenarios.
-In the first scenario, all the spheres are assumed to be the same size with a fixed radius ($R$ is a fixed positive constant).
-We develop an IS technique under which spheres are generated sequentially such that each sphere is generated uniformly over the {\it non-blocking} region created by the existing spheres; here {\it blocking} means that the center of the sphere falling in this set would create an overlap.
-In the second scenario, we consider the general case where spheres have $i.i.d.$ radii.
-In this scenario, in addition to the above IS technique, we use {\it exponential twisting} on the radius distribution.
-In both the scenarios, the new method provably substantially improves the performance of the algorithm compared to the naive AR method.

-\item The implementation of the proposed IS technique for the hard-sphere model can be difficult because it involves identification of the non-blocking regions for generating the centers of the spheres, and knowing the non-blocking regions exactly may not be possible.
-To remedy this, we adapt the proposed method using a hyper-cubic grid on $[0,1]^d$, where the non-blocking regions are approximated using the grid.
-We optimize the cell edge length of the grid for each $\lambda$ to minimize the running time complexity of the algorithm.
+To highlight the significance of the proposed methodology, we compare its running time complexity with that of both the naive AR and the dominated CFTP methods.
+This effectiveness analysis is based on our large deviations analysis of the {\em non-overlapping probability}.
+A brief summary of our results is as follows.